At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in optometry, particularly any roles involving home visits or patient care.
+Tailor Your CV: Make sure your CV highlights relevant experience as an Optometrist, especially any roles involving home visits or patient care.
 Emphasise your interpersonal skills and ability to work autonomously.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for providing eye care to those unable to visit practices.
-Mention specific examples of how you've made a difference in previous roles and your commitment to patient-focused care.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for providing eye care to those in need.
+Mention specific examples of how you've made a difference in previous roles and express your enthusiasm for the opportunity to work on the road.

 Highlight Relevant Qualifications: Clearly state your GOC qualification status and any additional certifications that may be relevant.
-If you're expecting to register soon, mention this and provide a timeline.
+If you're expecting to be registered soon, mention this to show your commitment to the profession.

 How to prepare for a job interview at The People Pod